OpenTermsArchive/contrib-versions/Amazon/Terms of Service.md

 **By using Amazon Services, you agree to these conditions.
 Please read them carefully.**

 We offer a wide range of Amazon Services, and sometimes additional terms may apply.
-When you use an Amazon Service (for example, Your Profile, Gift Cards, Amazon Instant Video, Your Media Library, or Amazon applications for mobile Amazon applications for mobile) you also will be subject to the guidelines, terms and agreements applicable to that Amazon Service ("Service Terms").
+When you use an Amazon Service (for example, Your Profile, Gift Cards, Amazon Instant Video, Your Media Library, or Amazon applications for mobile ) you also will be subject to the guidelines, terms and agreements applicable to that Amazon Service ("Service Terms").
 If these Conditions of Use are inconsistent with the Service Terms, those Service Terms will control.

 **PRIVACY**